In late September I joined forty-four thousand fellow visitors for a tour of central Berlin.

 The spectators on the course, estimated at one million, were enthusiastic.
 Some read the name on my bib and shouted encouragement in English with German accents.
 “Let’s go, Keerck.”
 “You can do it, Keerk.”

-After passing through modern Potsdamer Platz, we entered Gendarmenmarkt, the location of ornate French and German churches and a world-famous concert hall.
+After passing through modern Potsdamer Platz, we entered Gendarmenmarkt, the location of ornate French and German churches and a famous concert hall.
 The hall is considered, acoustically, to be among the five best in the world.

 Only a couple of miles to go.
 I was more than ready to be finished.